GuillermoBustosPerez/Backed-flakes-categories/Report/Backed-Flakes-Categories.md

 Different machine learning models treat the provided data differently.
 As a result, different models have different strengths and weaknesses.
 No universal model exists for all problems.
 Thus, testing several models is an important step in machine learning.
-It allows to compare the performance of different models, identify the best model for the given task, it provides a general overview of the difficulty or ease of the problem, and it can serve as indication of possible underlying problems with the data (such as overfitting, or unbalanced datasets).
-Machine learning is a quickly developing field were a high number of models exists.
+It allows the performance of different models to be compared, the best model to be identified for a given task, and provides a general overview of the difficulty or ease of the problem.
+It can also serve as indication of possible underlying problems with the data (e.g. overfitting or unbalanced datasets).
+Machine learning is a quickly developing field where a high number of available models exist.
 The present work tests ten machine learning models for the classification of flake categories.
 These models cover some of the most commonly employed algorithms ([Jamal et al.
 2018](#ref-jamal_machine_2018)) and provide an extensive analysis for the classification of backed flake categories.